-While counterterrorism measures are not only desirable, but also necessary, the effectiveness of the methods used by the Chinese government is questionable.
-After the vast number of attacks carried out by Uighur fighters, it is understandable that the Chinese government should take the appropriate measures to deter future attacks from happening.
+While measures must be taken against any group of people who pose a security threat to a country, the methods used by the Chinese government are inhumane.
+After the vast number of attacks carried out by Uighur fighters, it is understandable that the Chinese government should attempt to deter future attacks from happening.
 However, the methods that have been implemented are not only violating innocent people’s basic human rights, but they may also have the reverse effect.
 There are examples that have occurred elsewhere that can be used to highlight this.
 First, Tajik officer Gulmorod Khalimov, who made headlines after he left the Tajik army to join ISIS.
 He explained that he made this decision after he was exposed to anti-Muslim rhetoric during his anti-terrorism course training in the United States, illustrating that a harmful or negative rhetoric about Muslims, similar to the one currently being propagated in China, can lead to and encourage radicalization.
 Second, when David Cameron, previous British Prime Minister, announced his plans for cracking down on extremists in Britain, the Muslim Council of Britain argued that this would only push people further towards radicalization, noting that the “problem is the constant talk of legislation, harassment, and monitoring… [which] is what’s leading young people towards radicalism.”
 This is another instance that exemplifies the faulty approach taken by the Chinese government; when stringent measures are taken, such as monitoring and detainment in the case of the Uighur, there can be the unexpected outcome of increased extremism.

 The Chinese government claims that they have detained the Uighur to prevent terrorism and extremism, but the methods used are neither humane nor effective.
-While there need to be measures taken to guarantee the safety of the citizens of China, there are other methods that can be utilized that do not involve the violation of innocent people’s basic human rights.
-If the Chinese government does indeed want to address terrorism, an approach that does not involve stigmatizing a whole ethnic group and religion is the only way to effectively do so.
+While there need to be measures taken to guarantee the safety of the citizens of China, there are many other methods that can be utilized to achieve this.
+Further, if the Chinese government does indeed want to address this problem, an approach that does not involve stigmatizing a whole ethnic group and religion is the only way to effectively do so.

 COVID-19, otherwise known as the 2019 novel coronavirus, has spread to many countries around the world, affecting many immunocompromised populations and impacting millions of people worldwide.
 My colleagues have referenced hotspots where the response has impacted the most, from the Middle East to migrants right outside U.S. borders.
 They have illustrated how discrimination, isolationism, and plain ignorance have shattered families and populations, destroyed economies, and brought fear and terror into the hearts and minds of Earth’s people.
 It is in that essence that this article will continue to explain the impact of COVID-19 in another hotspot of the world, Asia.